 - A. Candidate schools have the right to appeal a Credentials Committee decision following proper appeal procedures.
-Candidate schools may appeal by submitting an appeal form within one hour of being notified of a formal complaint or being disqualified.
-Forms are on the TASC website and located at the credentials committee table at the conference.
-Appeals must be submitted to the Vice President or President school advisor. - B. Appeals at the annual conference will be voted on by an appeals committee consisting of the following board members: Past President Advisor, Elected Advisors to the Board who are on-site, and students and advisors from elected officer schools.
+Candidate schools may appeal by submitting an appeal form within 30 minutes of being notified of being disqualified.
+Forms are on the TASC website and located at the credentials committee table at the state annual conference on day one.
+On subsequent days of the conference, the forms will be at the TASC Welcome Booth.
+Appeals must be submitted to the Vice President or President school advisor. - B. The appeals committee reserves the right to consider all extenuating circumstances in making their decision. - C. The appeals committee will consider the following questions as well as similar questions: - 1.
+Was the violation a fixable offense that they were given the opportunity to amend?
+Was it then followed by a correction from the candidate school? - 2.
+Is the violation intentional or unintentional?
+Flagrant or slight? - 3.
+Did the violation give the school an unfair advantage in the election? - 4.
+Does the severity or technicality of the infraction warrant disqualification? - D. Appeals will be voted on by an appeals committee consisting of the following board members: Past President Advisor if on-site, Elected Advisors to the Board who are on-site, and elected officer school students and advisors.
+The Director of TASC will be present at all meetings without voting rights to ensure the adherence to policies and procedures.
 Decisions made by the appeals committee are final and may not be appealed.